msirbu-umd/impressionistDoodle/README.md

 in that location
 6) Click on impressionistDoodle-mainFocus and click ok <br />
 7) The project should be loaded in. <br />

+NOTE: To be able to run the additional feature, you must have a device that allows for camera access.

 ## Sources Used

 #### Actual source code also shows which links helped with what sections of the code